 My landlord wants to sell house before lease is up, is that legal?

 -If you are still within the first year of your lease, your landlord must honour the terms of your lease.
 End of story.
 If they do sell the property, your landlord is required to provide minimum 60 days notice, from the first of the month, as the end of your lease approaches.
 The buyer must wait until the end of your lease to occupy the property or assume you as tenants along with your existing lease.

 Are the rules the same for a landlord selling house month to month lease?

--If you are on a month-to-month lease, your landlord is still required to give 60 days notice from the first of the month that you will have to vacate.
+-If your landlord is selling your house in Ontario and your on a month-to-month lease, your landlord is still required to give 60 days notice from the first of the month that you will have to vacate.
 For instance, if your landlord sells their property on April 4th, the 60 days notice doesn’t take effect until May 1st, which means you have until July 31st to vacate.

-My landlord is selling house what are my rights during viewings?
+My landlord is selling house what are my tenant rights during viewings?

 If my landlord sells property do I have to move?

 -You will have to move only if the buyer will be living there themselves or they are buying it to rent to an immediate family member.
 They can’t, however, evict you only to rent it to new tenants and raise the rent.
 If they will continue to use the property as a rental property, they have to honour your existing lease.